Law 365's Microsoft fluent legal experts help Microsoft Partners grow their business through quick, affordable and accessible legal services.

 Speak to an expert

-What is a Health and Safety Policy?
+What is a Health and Safety Policies?

 Training, equipment, first aid officers, fires, manual handling – all of these points and many more need to be included in a Health and Safety policy.